Brewing: Cool fermentation

 When a beer has been brewed using a cool fermentation of around 10 °C, compared to typical warm fermentation temperatures of 18 °C, then stored (or lagered) for typically several weeks (or months) at temperatures close to freezing point, it is termed a "lager".
 During the lagering or storage phase several flavour components developed during fermentation dissipate, resulting in a "cleaner" flavour.
 Though it is the slow, cool fermentation and cold conditioning (or lagering) that defines the character of lager, the main technical difference is with the yeast generally used, which is Saccharomyces pastorianus.
-Technical differences include the ability of lager yeast to metabolize melibiose, and the tendency to settle at the bottom of the fermenter (though ales yeasts can also become bottom settling by selection); though these technical differences are not considered by scientists to be influential in the character or flavour of the finished beer, brewers feel otherwise - sometimes cultivating their own yeast strains which may suit their brewing equipment or for a particular purpose, such as brewing beers with a high abv.
+Technical differences include the ability of lager yeast to metabolise melibiose, and the tendency to settle at the bottom of the fermenter (though ale yeasts can also become bottom settling by selection); though these technical differences are not considered by scientists to be influential in the character or flavour of the finished beer, brewers feel otherwise – sometimes cultivating their own yeast strains which may suit their brewing equipment or for a particular purpose, such as brewing beers with a high abv.